-Spending more should get you a higher quality, and usually lighter frame plus lighter wheels and components too.
-The gears, brakes, tyres and wheels should offer a higher level of performance.
+Spending more should get you higher quality, and usually lighter frames plus lighter wheels and components too.
+The gears, brakes, tyres, and wheels should offer a higher level of performance.
 Less weight means more speed and makes riding up hills easier, and all that shouldn’t come at the cost of durability.
 However, that doesn’t mean you have to spend big to get a good bike - far from it.

 To give a flavour of what different budgets get you, here are three examples from the B’Twin range that represent the choice and what difference spending more money makes.